sertacAGA/SanalVerse/README.md

 Application content is served here on Github, you can use a web server to serve your own content.

-The internet version of the application (WebGL) can be accessed at this link: https://simmer.io/@sertacaga/sanalverse and https://sertacaga.itch.io/sanalverse
+The internet version of the application (WebGL) can be accessed at this link: https://simmer.io/@sertacaga/sanalverse and https://sertacaga.itch.io/sanalverse and https://play.unity.com/en/games/a2488a74-3bb2-4866-90c9-292808b5c801/sanalverse-yasam-simulator